-Just like the garden trees and plants, paving materials add color, texture, and pattern to the outdoor landscape and becomes a more permanent feature compared to plants.
+Just like the garden trees and plants, paving materials add colour, texture, and pattern to the outdoor landscape and becomes a more permanent feature compared to plants.
 Paving materials can be either quarried stone or composite material.
 Quarried stone include granite and are given the desired shapes by splitting, cutting, or crushing.
-Composite materials ( brick and precast concrete) are molded when soft and then dried.
+Composite materials ( brick and precast concrete) are moulded when soft and then dried.
 Paving materials come in a huge range and understanding and researching can be a good idea before going ahead.

 Decorative Stones include sandstone, gravel, slate, granite, limestone, etc. Stone is the most attractive and luxurious material for paving.
-Its hallmarks are durability and versatility, and it comes in a humongous choice of colors, shapes, and sizes.
+Its hallmarks are durability and versatility, and it comes in a humongous choice of colours, shapes, and sizes.
 Take your pick from irregularly shaped flagstones or precision-cut geometric blocks for that patio.
 The cost of paving-stones depends on the quantity and how far it needs to be transported from the source.

 Paving needs to be at least 2 inches thick for enduring frequent foot traffic and standing up to weather changes.
 Stones that are flat with natural-cleft surface offer a better grip or texture and are safer for walking.

 Sandstone is the most common stone used in garden paving as it is tough as well as easy to cut compared to granite.
 Available in many colours to meet your paving needs.

 Gravel is easy to install, attractive in texture, cheap and great for landscapes, temporary pavings, and gardens which don’t have huge budgets.
 You need to choose gravel that is labelled “1/4 inch minus” as larger sizes are likely to shift.